EuroBasket 1946

 The 1946 FIBA European Championship, commonly called FIBA EuroBasket 1946, was the fourth FIBA EuroBasket regional basketball championship, held by FIBA and the first since 1939 due to World War II.
 Ten national teams affiliated with the International Basketball Federation (FIBA) took part in the competition.
 Switzerland hosted the tournament for a second time, as the championship returned to Geneva.

 EuroBasket 1946 saw the beginning of the use of the jump shot, pioneered by Italy's Giuseppe Stefanini.

+Controversy

+Lithuania, whose Lithuania men's national basketball team has won the EuroBasket 1939, during the World War II has faced three military occupations, firstly by the Soviets in June 1940, then by the Germans in November 1941 and again was re-occupied and annexed by the Soviet Union in 1944, therefore the reigning European champion Lithuania men's national basketball team was dissolved.
+Lithuanian diplomat Stasys Antanas Bačkis, who has resided in liberated France and continued to represent the Independent Lithuania's Diplomatic Service, invited representatives of the Lithuanian diaspora, ordered outfits of the Lithuania men's national basketball team and the team (which was considered by many contemporary experts as the Europe's strongest) began to prepare for the EuroBasket 1946.
+However, the Soviet Union strictly protested against the Lithuanian national team's participation in the championship and the FIBA yielded to its pressure, not allowing the Lithuanians to independently compete and to try defend their European title at the EuroBasket 1946.

 Results

 The 1946 competition consisted of a preliminary round, with one group of four teams and two groups of three teams each.
 Each team played the other teams in its group once.
 The top team in each of the groups of three and the top two teams in the group of four played in the semifinals for the top four rankings; the middle teams in the two groups of three moved directly on to the final round for a 5th/6th place playoff; the bottom team in each group of three and the two bottom teams in the group of four played in semifinals for the 7th–10th ranks.